 It depends on whether price or features matter more to you.
 As far as price goes for VPS web hosting, Hostgator has slightly lower promotional prices.
 They’re negligible unless you’re considering a plan offering 8GB RAM.

-Winner: However, we’ve chosen Bluehost for this round because of their significantly cheaper renewal prices.
-You could save up to $50 a month!
+Winner: We’ve chosen Bluehost for this round because of their significantly cheaper renewal prices.
+You could save up to $50 a month.

 Dedicated Hosting